shabin5785/react-notes/Notes_1.md

 - so graphql need only one query to fetch all comments.
 Also we tell graphql what fields to return.
 Like a db query for rest end points.So we can fetch comments of a post in a single query.
 The relationship is built in graphql, like a relational db.

-- apollo cache results from graphql.
+- apollo cache results from graphql

+- apollo and graphql can replace redux.
+We dont need to store state in redux to store state.